rlhernan04/azure-hub-spoke-network-lab/README.md

 ## 5. Route Tables (UDR)

 This step enforces the "traffic must go through the firewall" behavior, peering alone would let spokes talk directly.
-CReated rt-spoke-to-firewall with a single route: - Destination: 10.0.0.0/8 (covers all three VNets) - Next hop type: Virtual appliance - Next hop address: the firewall's private IP
+Created rt-spoke-to-firewall with a single route: - Destination: 10.0.0.0/8 (covers all three VNets) - Next hop type: Virtual appliance - Next hop address: the firewall's private IP

 Associated this route table with both snet-web and snet-app, so any traffic leaving either spoke toward the shared address space now routes through the firewall instead of taking the direct peered path.